 What is the keto diet?

-How does the keto diet work?
+How does the keto diet help you lose weight?

-Going ‘keto’ is all about minimizing your carb intake and maximising your fat intake to force your body to use fat as a form of energy.
-This is because the body can no longer make glucose from it’s usual carb sources (because there’s no more carbs to consume) so your body resorts to using stored fat for energy instead.
+Going ‘keto’ is all about minimizing your carb intake and maximising your fat intake so your body is forced to go into a state called ‘ketosis’, where it uses your fat as a form of energy.
+This is because the body can no longer make glucose from its usual carbohydrate food sources (because there are no more carbs to consume) so your body resorts to using stored fat for energy instead.

 There’s no denying that there are some advantages that come with going keto.
 Here a few of the benefits that might come with dipping your toe in the keto pool.

 - You might lose weight fast.
-Being in a state of ketosis means the body is in fat burning mode, so you might see results quickly.
+Being in a state of ketosis means the body is in fat-burning mode, so you might see results quickly.
 The keto diet forces you to cut out a lot of foods that are high in sugar and carbs, so this can naturally cause you to lose weight too.

 - You’ll feel full and satisfied.
-Unlike many other low carb diets, a high fat diet will also leave you feeling fuller and satisfied for longer because protein and fats promote increased satiety.
+Unlike many other low carb diets, a high-fat diet will also leave you feeling fuller and satisfied for longer because protein and fats promote increased satiety.

 - You’ll benefit from healthy fats.
 Healthy fats and fatty acids do more than just help you feel satiated, they’re also awesome for your skin, healthy hair and tissue recovery.

-Want to give a recipe a go?
-Try this Keto Friendly Burger, packed with 31 grams of protein.
+Try this Keto-Friendly Bunless Burger, packed with 31 grams of protein.

-While the keto diet can be high in heart healthy fats, it tends to be low in fibre and plant based healthy nutrients.
+While the keto diet can be high in heart-healthy fats, it tends to be low in fibre and plant-based healthy nutrients.
 This can cause some people to experience irregularity and means you miss out on essential gut healthy, satiating fibre.